Summary of our market study

 The organic chocolate market in France is valued at over €200 million.

-The average chocolate budget of French consumers is €270 per person per year, with an average consumption of 7.31 kg per person per year.
+The chocolate budget of French consumers averages €270 per person per year, with an average consumption of 7.31 kg per person per year.

-Organic chocolate costs around twice as much as traditional chocolate, and the market faces strict European regulations requiring at least 95% organic ingredients in certified products.
+Organic chocolate costs around twice as much as traditional chocolate.
+European regulations require at least 95% organic ingredients.

 changing preferences and seasonal peaks in the French chocolate landscape.